krazytechbizsolutions/vkc_survay_app/readme.md

 	12. [DONE] [JOE] Enable the rating label to show above the stars.
 	13. [DONE] Multiple image issue still persists.
 	14. [DONE] Multiple image capture is allowed till 10.
-	15. Is it possible to control the image size based on quality.
+	15. [IGNORED] Is it possible to control the image size based on quality.
 This is to reduce the file size.